getfem/getfem/doc/sphinx/source/userdoc/model_time_dispatch.rst

 The principle of the midpoint scheme is to dispacth a term :math:`F(U)` into :math:`F((U^{n+1}+U^{n})/2),`

-It is different from the Crank-Nicholson scheme (:math:`\theta`-method for :math:`\theta=1/2`) only for nonlinear terms.
+It is different from the Crank-Nicolson scheme (:math:`\theta`-method for :math:`\theta=1/2`) only for nonlinear terms.

 The real unknown remains :math:`U^{n+1}`. the effect will be to multiply by